italia/eudi-wallet-it-python/docs/TRUST.md

 # Trust Module

-The main responsibility of the Trust module is to provide cryptographic material, metadata, and revocation status of parties involved in the [OpenID4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
+The main responsibility of the Trust module is to provide cryptographic material, metadata, trust parameters, and revocation status of parties involved in the [OpenID4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
 This project includes some default implementations of trust, whose configurations are described below.

+> [!NOTE]
+> A trust parameter is a piece of information that can be used to evaluate the trustworthiness of an entity.
+For example, the trust parameter of an OpenID Federation entity is the [trust chain](https://openid.net/specs/openid-federation-1_0.html#section-4) of the entity.

 ## Configuration of Default Trust Modules